Background image

 Genevieve's Story

-Her journey into modern pentathlon began in 2017 after 2016 Rio Olympic modern pentathlon gold medallist Chloe Esposito visited her school in Maitland.
+Her journey into modern pentathlon began in 2017 when Rio 2016 Olympic modern pentathlon gold medallist Chloe Esposito visited her school in Maitland.
 Inspired by Chloe's achievements, Genevieve started training in fencing and soon integrated the other modern pentathlon disciplines into her training routine.

 In 2018 Genevieve won silver in the U15 women’s epee at the Australian National Championships.
 Later that year, she made her international debut at the Asia/Oceania U19 Championships in Thailand, finishing 17th overall.
 A remarkable achievement for a sport she had only picked up a year prior.